Lolle2001/hybrid-analyser/README.md

 ```

 It is possible to combine multiple runs, by passing a list of runnumbers to `-nr` and/or `-nrip`.
 The option `-col 4` will use centrality binning from my thesis.

+## Future improvements

+- [ ] Add option to write animation histograms into .npy files, for fast loading in python.